Belle Âme

 INTRODUCTION

-Dr. Robert J. Wingfield is licensed to practice psychology in both Maryland and Washington, DC.
-Prior to Belle Âme, Dr. Wingfield launched the Behavioral Health Clinic at Boys Town Washington, DC where he served as clinic director from 2015-2021.
-Throughout his career, Dr. Wingfield has worked or trained in a variety of settings including hospital, college campus, intensive outpatient, community mental health, K-12 schools,
+Dr. Robert J. Wingfield is licensed to practice psychology in Maryland and Washington, DC.
+Prior to Belle Âme, he launched and directed the Behavioral Health Clinic at Boys Town Washington, DC from 2015–2021.
+Throughout his career, Dr. Wingfield has worked and trained in diverse settings including hospitals, college campuses, intensive outpatient programs, community mental health centers, K–12 schools, and residential group homes.
+He provides clinical services to individuals from infancy through middle adulthood.

 MEN'S HEALTH & WELLNESS